-In this section, we first give an introductory overview of various nano-fabrication techniques that are relatively well developed and promising for commercialization in the near future.
+This section first gives an introductory overview of various nano-fabrication techniques that are relatively well developed and promising for commercialization in the near future.
 Then KMC and its applications in self-assembly processes are summarized.

 2.1 Nanomanufacturing

 Many of the nanomanufacturing techniques are inherited and extended from the traditional semiconductor manufacturing techniques, since semiconductor is one of the major driving forces for nanomanufacturing.